 The Sustainability Movement on Campus: Forming a Library Action Plan for Engagement

-You will be guided through a practical process for becoming actively engaged in this paradigm shift on your campus.
-Sections will include: “Temperature Check” of Your Institution, Finding Your Allies, Library as Common Space, and Bridge Building Tools.
-Reading assignments, exercises and participation in a discussion forum will connect you to the community-inspired energy that drives the sustainability movement.
-The course will culminate in an action plan that matches the needs of your library and institution and suits your comfort level for professional involvement.
-The instructor will offer individual feedback as you reflect on your own values and the influence you, the library profession, and your institution offer to the shaping of our future leaders.
+Through a reflective process, readings, exercises and participation in a discussion forum, you will connect to the community-inspired energy that drives the sustainability movement.
+The course walks you through the creation of an Action Plan that matches the needs of your library and institution and suits your comfort level for professional engagement.
+The instructors will offer individual feedback as you reflect on your own values and the influence you, the library profession, and your institution offer to the shaping of our future leaders.

 Jamie Conklin is a Research & Education Librarian and the Liaison to the School of Nursing at Duke Medical Center Library & Archives.
 She attended a "Sustainability in the Curriculum" seminar in her previous position and now infuses the areas of environment, equity, and economy into her work.
 While at the Southern Illinois University Edwardsville campus, she created a Sustainability Guide, built a sustainability collection with Illinois State Library grant funds, and collaborated with faculty and students to propose a campus sustainability office.
 Jamie is a member of the American Library Association Sustainability Round Table.